jonyhy96/Slyph/README.md

 # Slyph
-Slyph is a front system that helps you to use kubernetes and help you to learn kubernetes
+Slyph is a front system that helps you to use kubernetes and help you to learn kubernetes.

+You should install kompose first to support one key deploy feature.

-You should set your kubernetes first and modify the .kube file make sure the the server is your kubernetes cluster's apiserveer
+You should set your kubernetes first and modify the .kube file make sure the the server is your kubernetes cluster's apiserveer.

-Dont forget to modify the login model for use
+Dont forget to modify the login model for use.

 This system include method to operate POD[create,delete and check],Deployment[create,update,delete,rollback and check],Service[create,delete and check], Statefulset[create,delete and check],PV[create,delete and check]